Other Leaves

 In addition, employees who are volunteer firefighters may be permitted to take a temporary leave of absence up to 14 days per calendar year to engage in fire or law enforcement training.
 All time off for these purposes is unpaid or vacation leave can be used.

-An employee who is the parent or guardian of a child in kindergarten or grades 1 through 12, or attending a licensed daycare facility, is allowed up to 40 hours off per calendar year, not exceeding 8 hours in any calendar month, for the purpose of participating in activities of the school or licensed daycare facility.
-Employees are required to provide reasonable advance notice of the planned absence to their supervisor and/or Human Resources.
-Employees may use any accrued vacation time to cover this time off.
-In accordance with federal, state, and local law, if an employee does not have accrued vacation, the time off may be unpaid.
-USF, in its sole discretion, may require documentation from the school or licensed day care facility as proof that the employee participated in the activity on a specific date and at a specific time.
+A University of San Francisco (“University”) employee who is the parent or guardian of a child in kindergarten or grades 1 through 12, or attending a licensed daycare facility, is allowed up to 40 hours off per calendar year, not exceeding 8 hours in any calendar month, for the purpose of participating in activities of the school or licensed daycare facility.

-Employees who are parents or guardians of a child who has been suspended from school is allowed time off if they are requested to appear at the school in connection with that suspension.
+Employees who are parents or guardians of a child who has been suspended from school are allowed time off if they are requested to appear at the school in connection with that suspension.
 Employees are required to provide reasonable notice of the requested appearance to their supervisor.
 Employees wishing to take such leave may utilize accrued vacation or take the time unpaid.

 USF will make reasonable accommodations for any employee who reveals a literacy problem and requests that USF’s assistance in enrolling in an adult literacy program unless it would create a hardship for USF.
 USF will also assist employees who wish to seek literacy education training by providing employees with the location of local literacy programs.